Earth Month Events in Milwaukee’s North Shore

-Earth Day (April 22) is a wonderful time for North Shore families to celebrate our planet together.
+Earth Month and Earth Day 2025 (April 22) is a wonderful time for North Shore families to celebrate our planet together.
 From park clean-ups and nature hikes to sustainable fairs and craft workshops, there’s something for all ages.
 Below is a comprehensive guide to annual Earth Day events and traditions in the North Shore area, including event details (locations, times, registration info) and key activities for families.

 Milwaukee Riverkeeper Annual Spring Cleanup